Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Cut-based Analysis

 \subsection{Analysis Strategy}

-Two analysis strategies are designed.
-One using sequential cuts inspired by recent ATLAS ans CMS analyses~\cite{ATLAS:2021ifb,CMS:2020tkr} serves as a baseline strategy to understand the basic kinematics and to get a conservative estimation of the sensitivity, while the other applies the boosted decision trees (BDT) to seek further improvements in the sensitivity.
-The latter one is only studied for the ggF $HH$ as there is insufficient statistics in the VBF enriched regions.
+Two analysis strategies are adopted.
+One using sequential cuts inspired by recent ATLAS and CMS analyses~\cite{ATLAS:2021ifb,CMS:2020tkr} serves as a baseline strategy to understand the basic kinematics and get a conservative estimation of the sensitivity, while the other applies the boosted decision trees (BDT) to seek further improvements in the sensitivity.
+The latter one is only studied for the ggF HH as there is insufficient statistics in the VBF enriched regions.